 As should be apparent, the Volkswagen case is just the latest example of the “teaching to the test” phenomenon.

 Performance-based regulation’s flexibility is both its principal advantage and its chief challenge.
 Flexibility gives firms room to find ways to comply with the letter of the law while still advancing their private goals – but sometimes they do so at the expense of public goals.

 In the case of automobile emissions, the law did anticipate this possibility and expressly forbade the use of “defeat devices.”
-In Volkswagen’s case, that seems to be what it did wrong, as its onboard computers apparently detected when cars were connected to laboratory emissions monitoring equipment.
-(The truck engine manufacturers in the 1990s contested the EPA’s claim of having installed defeat devices and the agency eventually settled out of court.)
+In Volkswagen’s case, that seems to be what the company did that was illegal, as its onboard computers apparently detected when cars were connected to laboratory emissions monitoring equipment.
+(The truck engine manufacturers in the 1990s contested the EPA’s claim that they had installed defeat devices and the agency eventually settled out of court with the firms.)

 Recognizing the limits of performance-based regulation does not mean that governments should never adopt performance standards.
 It also does not deny their cost-effectiveness.
 Rather, recognizing their limits means that regulators everywhere must be more vigilant.
-It means the unbridled enthusiasm performance-based regulation has garnered needs a reality check.
-Yes, in theory performance-based regulation might be “generally superior” to other approaches.
-But in reality it only works when regulated firms’ performance can be assured.
+It means the unbridled enthusiasm for performance-based regulation needs a reality check.
+Yes, in theory, performance-based regulation might be “generally superior” to other approaches; in reality, it only works when regulated firms’ performance can be assured.

-The Volkswagen case makes clear that regulators opting to use a performance-based regulation need to pay careful attention to how they will monitor compliance once firms start to take advantage of the flexibility that performance standards give them.
+The Volkswagen case makes clear that regulators opting to use performance-based regulation need to pay careful attention to how they will monitor compliance once firms start to take advantage of the flexibility that performance standards offer.